sinanugur/cellsnake/docs/index.rst

 Welcome to **Cellsnake**'s Documentation!
 -----------------------------------------

 **Cellsnake** is a command line tool designed for easy and scalable single-cell analysis.
+It can be used as a Snakemake workflow or as a standalone command line tool.

-It is build on Seurat4 but Seurat5 is coming soon!
+It is build on **Seurat4** but **Seurat5** version is coming soon!

+Our main repository location: https://github.com/sinanugur/cellsnake

+Our Snakemake workflow location: https://github.com/sinanugur/scrna-workflow

 .. toctree::